• Skip to primary navigation

 • Try Different Onions - Replace the red onion with a yellow or white onion.
 Sweet onions or shallots would also be delicious.

 • Use a Standard Cucumber - I prefer English cucumbers for this recipe.
-It's fine to use a standard cucumber though, just make sure to scoop out and discard the seeds before chopping.
+It's fine to use a standard cucumber though, just make sure to peel it and scrape out the seeds before chopping.

 • Swap Out the Jalapeño - Not a fan of spicy food?
 This soup isn't that hot, but it's okay to leave out the jalapeño if you wish.
 For mild soup, do make sure to remove the membranes and seeds ... that's where most of the heat is located.
 If you're a spicy food lover, leave in the membranes for extra heat and experiment with other spicier peppers, like serrano or habanero.